What I Wish I Knew Before Moving to Illinois

 -

-Join local groups (like ours!) immediately
+Join local groups early

 -